Jay Sommers (racing driver): Racing career

 In 1987, Sommers competed in the ARCA Permatex SuperCar Series race at Atlanta International Raceway, finishing 34th after crashing on lap 26.

 A year later, at the age of twenty, Sommers won one-fifth of a $28.9 million jackpot in the Michigan Lottery, getting $5.8 million.
 As part of his winnings, Sommers received an annual payment of $290,000, which he used to purchase race cars and equipment from NASCAR team owner Hoss Ellington.
 He finished fourth in the season-opening ARCA race at Daytona International Speedway, followed by a 31st-place run at Atlanta due to mechanical problems.
 Rumors eventually surfaced of his death or critical injury, which he attributed to people envious of his lottery success.

 In April 1988, he entered a self-owned No. 78 Chevrolet in the Winston Cup race at North Wilkesboro Speedway, but failed to qualify.
 Two months later, Sommers made his first Cup start at Dover Downs International Speedway, starting 36th after setting a qualifying time of 140.242 mph.
 He retired from the race on lap 280 for overheating issues and finished 37th.
 Sommers also missed the races at Michigan International Speedway, Richmond Fairgrounds Raceway, and Atlanta.

 In 1989, Sommers was encouraged by high school friend John Paganes to let him manage his lottery winnings for the next decade.
 As part of the deal, Paganes would send Sommers $57,000 each year.
 Though the money was set to run through 2008, Sommers ultimately lost it, prompting him to sue.
 Although he won the case on a $887,000 settlement, Sommers had to spend much of it to pay off debts.
 He eventually became a pizza delivery person and construction worker.

 After a four-year retirement from stock car racing, Sommers attempted a return to the sport in 2000, driving late models in the Midwestern United States.
 In 2003, he competed in the NASCAR Busch Series race at Bristol Motor Speedway, driving the No. 0 for JD Motorsports.
 After qualifying 33rd, he was involved in a lap 197 crash with Johnny and Tim Sauter, resulting in a 28th-place finish.

-In 2005, he won a track championship in Ohio.
+In 2005, Sommers won a track championship in Ohio.
 With the support of car owners Barb and John Stajninger, Sommers later raced in the CRA/JEGS All-Stars Tour, driving the No. 98 car.
 In the series, he ran two races apiece in 2015 and 2016.
 Outside of racing, he works as a self-employed marine mechanic.